equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

-Once successfull we have it hosted: <http://happy-bunny.eq8.eu.s3-website-eu-west-1.amazonaws.com/>
+Once successful we have it hosted here: <http://happy-bunny.eq8.eu.s3-website-eu-west-1.amazonaws.com/>

 Now we will create `CNAME`  DNS record on domain `eq8.eu`  to point `happy-bunny.eq8.eu` to `happy-bunny.eq8.eu.s3-website-eu-west-1.amazonaws.com`